-Whilst we still have more work to do in closing the gap for our boys from more disadvantaged backgrounds, the majority of those from less affluent backgrounds make the same progress and attain at the same level on average as other pupils.
+Whilst we still have more work to do in closing the gap for our boys from more disadvantaged backgrounds, many of our students from less affluent backgrounds make the same progress and attain at the same level on average as other pupils nationally.

 Whilst the progress of disadvantaged students remains a focus in the Sixth Form, in 2018 the average Value Added for disadvantaged students was +0.3.
 This indicates that on average they made more progress than their peers.
 In 2019 the estimated Value Added for disadvantaged students is, once again, above that of their peers.